chauff/cse1500-web-transcripts/Lecture-3.md

 We tackle issues 1. and 2. with the next design pattern.

-We have already touched upon the drawback of the third issue: imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently "overwrite" important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).
+We have already touched upon the drawback of the third issue: imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently "overwrite" important parts of the code without ever being informed about it, because that is not how the JavaScript runtime works.

 ### Design pattern 2: Prototype-based constructor